Help make Melbourne’s big events more inclusive!

 - Melbourne International Flower and Garden Show at the Royal Exhibition Gardens

 ‘We would struggle coming to the Australian Open but your service made it a breeze.
 Everyone has been so helpful.’ – Travellers Aid service user.

-Other event volunteering opportunities near you.
+Volunteering opportunities near you.